vitawebsitedesign/blog/_posts/2019-10-23-read-only-and-immutable-are-separate-c-sharp-concepts.md

 And now consumers can't do something stupid.
 One less thing to worry about in the complex world of programming.

-## Tradeoffs
+## Nothing is free in the programming world
+This is all about tradeoffs.
 Just because you see the word "immutable" doesn't mean you should *always* use it.

 After all, switching from mutable to immutable collections is trading performance for [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).